laravel/docs/installation.md

 	composer create-project laravel/laravel --prefer-dist

+This will install laravel into the 'laravel' directory in your current working directory.

 ### Via Download

 Once Composer is installed, download the [latest version](https://github.com/laravel/laravel/archive/master.zip) of the Laravel framework and extract its contents into a directory on your server.
 Next, in the root of your Laravel application, run the `php composer.phar install` (or `composer install`) command to install all of the framework's dependencies.
 This process requires Git to be installed on the server to successfully complete the installation.